rathbird/Birds_of_Prey_CNN_Classifier/README.md

 ## Building a Flask Website
 All code is located in the /web folder.
 The main impetus of my classification project was to build a website for Birds of Prey.
 I found Flask somewhat difficult to use, mostly because of my unfamiliarity with the platform.
 I scoured the internet for examples and was able to build a basic home page with image upload functionality, and I provided a classification response.
 I was also able to add three information pages on eagles, owls, and vultures, and imbed videos.
 None of the content belongs to me and is credited to the original authors / websites.

-From this experience, I have two hints:
+From this experience, I have two hints:<br>
 1) Do not use a Flask menu, use a simple <ul><li>+css menu and just use the standard Flask link decoration href='{{ url_for('home') }}' in your anchor tags, and add the app route with the render template for each page you are linking to:
-@app.route('/eagle')
+@app.route('/eagle')<br>
-def eagle():
+def eagle():<br>
-    return render_template('eagle.html')
+    return render_template('eagle.html')<br>
-that took me way too long to figure out!
+that took me way too long to figure out!<br>
 2) I did my best to get a simple flask website uploaded to AWS, but I gave up after three hours of complete befuddlement.
 I googled every error I got, and I found a whole bunch of people posting the same questions, with out finding any solutions that worked for me.
 I did find a very nice step by step tutorial: https://www.twilio.com/blog/deploy-flask-python-app-aws, but unfortunately I still didn't get it to work.
 I ended up going with Google Cloud, which was a much friendlier interface with free chat tech support, which was awesome.
 Check out their free tier!
 They were so nice to me, I feel like they deserve a plug :)

 I hope you found this project helpful.
 Please feel free to use any of the code and if you have any hints on how to make it better, please reach out!

-Technologies used:
+## Technologies used:
-Python
+Python<br>
+Jupyter Notebook<br>
+TensorFlow<br>
+Google CoLab<br>
+Flask<br>
+Flickr api<br>
+Scikitlearn<br>
+Matplotlib<br>
+HTML<br>
+CSS<br>